Best Farmers Markets in New Orleans

 German Coast Farmers Market in New Orleans {River Parishes}

 Since 2003, the German Coast Farmer’s Market has been part of the landscape of the River Parishes, offering local farmers and other vendors the opportunity to reach the public directly with the freshest produce and handmade products.
-Since its inception, the market has expanded to also include a weekly Wednesday market on the West Bank in St. Charles Parish.
-In both 2010 and 2011, it was bestowed the honor of Louisiana’s Favorite Farmer’s Market and boasts a list of over 25 vendors that sell everything from fresh veggies to handmade all natural soap, pretty much ensuring that you can stock up on a wide range of items as if you were in your local big box store!
+Since its inception, the market has expanded to also include a weekly Wednesday market in Luling.
+In both 2010 and 2011, it was bestowed the honor of Louisiana’s Favorite Farmer’s Market and boasts a list of over 25 vendors that sell everything from fresh veggies to handmade all-natural soap, pretty much ensuring that you can stock up on a wide range of items as if you were in your local big box store!
+Visit their Destrehan market every Saturday from 8 am – 12 pm and their Luling market every Wednesday from 12 pm – 5 pm.

 What to Expect at German Coast Farmers Market

-If you are curious about what vendors and/or items will be at the German Coast Farmer’s Market each week, I encourage you to like their page on Facebook where weekly announcements, listings of foods available, events and even recipes are posted regularly.
-The German Coast Farmer’s Market website also offers information listings on their regular vendors, recipes, their schedule and information on their “seedling cards.”
+If you are curious about what vendors and/or items will be at the German Coast Farmer’s Market each week, I encourage you to like their page on Facebook, where weekly announcements, listings of foods available, events, and even recipes are posted regularly.
+The German Coast Farmer’s Market website also offers information listings on their regular vendors, recipes, their schedule, and information on their “seedling cards.”
 Also, for the best selection, arrive early!
-Note :: Please visit the German Coast Farmers’ Market Welcome Booth to use an EBT card at the market.
+They even sell gift cards!
+Note:: Please visit the German Coast Farmers’ Market Welcome Booth to use an EBT card at the market.

 Crescent City Farmers Market in New OrleansΒ

 The Crescent City Farmers Market has several locations to choose from within New Orleans.
-New Orleans moms can visit the market on Tuesdays uptown, on Thursdays in mid-city New Orleans and on Sundays in City Park.
-SNAP is accepted at all of the Crescent City market locations, and you can even order online in advance for the City Park location.
-The website is well-maintained and updated, so it is easy to hop on, get updated hours and vendor information.
-CCFM also offers a home delivery box, so you can even bring that local produce into your kitchen via your doorstep!
+New Orleans moms can visit the market on Tuesdays uptown from 8 am – 12 pm, on Thursdays in mid-city New Orleans from 3 pm – 6 pm, and on Sundays in City Park from 8 am – 12 pm.
+SNAP is accepted at all of the Crescent City market locations.
+The website is well-maintained and updated, so it is easy to hop on and get updated hours and vendor information.
+Like their Facebook page to stay updated on vendors and programs offered at all of their markets.

 Gretna Farmers Market in New Orleans {Westbank}